 Double Helix Organizational Construct

-Partha Ghosh insists, that “for organizations to define and sustain their relevance, parallel to the day-to-day initiatives aimed at achieving performance excellence, they must increasingly develop a culture that makes sense of and engages with creative, un-tested opportunities ahead of their strongest rivals”.
-Corporate leaderships have to find ways to explore the frontier trends by developing and fusing new skill sets with conventional wisdom that they have learned over decades, if not centuries of experience, to drive the next era advancement of the industry.
-There are no best practices that we could talk of for nurturing innovation, it is unique to every situation.
-"Leadership of a company must create an environment that will cultivate internal structures/processes and encourage leadership styles that will make the double-helix organizational dynamic a reality."
+Parallel to the day-to-day initiatives aimed at achieving performance excellence, companies must develop a culture that makes sense of and engages with creative, un-tested opportunities ahead of their strongest rivals.
+Corporate leaderships have to find ways to explore the frontier trends by developing and fusing new skill sets with conventional wisdom that they have earned over decades of experience, - to drive the next era advancement of the industry.
+There are no best practices for nurturing innovation; the CEO must create an environment that will cultivate internal structures, processes and leadership styles suitable for this purpose – and make the double-helix organizational processes a reality.

-Partha Ghosh works with leaders of businesses to help them develop biological organizational models that are more adaptive to changing environment, and more creative to drive innovation.
+Partha S Ghosh works with leaders of businesses to develop biological organizational models that are more adaptive to changing environment, and more creative to drive innovation.
 In order to do so he believes leaderships of businesses – large or small have to renew the vocabulary of organization design for various factors, as shown in the exhibit below.